Quick Pickled Green Beans Recipe

 You only need a few simple ingredients and minimal hands-on time to prepare these lovely pickled green beans.

-- Pickling Brine: The brine is a combination of white vinegar (5% acidity), water, sea salt, and sugar.
-This is considered a sweet brine.
+- Pickling Brine: This is a sweet brine made from a combination of white vinegar (5% acidity), water, sea salt, and sugar.

 - Green Beans: Fresh firm green beans are cut in half to fit into the mason jar.